colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 layout: post
 title:  From Linear Classifiers to Neural Networks
 categories: [Machine Learning, Neural Networks]
 excerpt: There are many types of neural networks, each having some advantage over others.
-In this post I want to introduce the simplest form of a neural network, a Multilayer Perceptron (MLP).
-MLPs are a powerful method for approximating functions and it's a simple model to implement (kinda').
+In this post, I want to introduce the simplest form of a neural network, a Multilayer Perceptron (MLP).
+MLPs are a powerful method for approximating functions and it's a relatively simple model to implement.
 mathjax: true
 ---